rraj45022/rraj45022/README.md

 - 👋 Hi, I’m @rraj45022
-- 👀 I’m interested in data mining in python
+- 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently learning basics of python
+- 😉 5 stars in SQL and Python programming in Hackerrank.

 <!---
 rraj45022/rraj45022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.